Linda Southern-Heathcott Horsemanship Scholarship, presented by Duncan Ross

-In celebration of 50 years of Spruce Meadows, the Linda Southern-Heathcott Horsemanship Scholarship will recognize young equestrians who embody the spirit of horsemanship - not only in the competition ring, but in the daily care, responsibility, and connection to the horse.
+The 2026 Linda Southern-Heathcott Horsemanship Scholarship, presented by Duncan Ross will recognize young equestrians who embody the true spirit of horsemanship — not only in the competition ring, but through their daily care, responsibility, and connection to the horse.

-At each of the Spruce Meadows May Classic, ‘Continental’, ‘National’, ‘Pan American’, and ‘North American’ Tournaments, an independent jury will be tasked to identify and assess young athletes who embody the heart, mind, spirit, and commitment to true horsemanship.
+Throughout the 2026 season, at each of the ‘Continental’, ‘National’, presented by Rolex, ‘Pan American’, presented by Rolex, and ‘North American’, presented by Rolex Tournaments, an independent jury will identify and assess young athletes who demonstrate the heart, mind, spirit, and commitment that define exceptional horsemanship.

-The scholarship recipients will be young athletes who the jury believes demonstrate a deep respect for their teammate - the horse - a strong work ethic behind the scenes, and a genuine love for the journey that excellence in sport requires.
+Scholarship recipients are those who show a deep respect for their equine partners, a strong work ethic behind the scenes, and a genuine passion for the journey that excellence in sport requires.

-At each Tournament, the Linda Southern-Heathcott Horsemanship Award recipient will receive a cash award of $5,000 to assist with further pursuits and with their passion and commitment to the horse and horse sport.
+At each tournament, one recipient of the Linda Southern-Heathcott Horsemanship Award will receive a $5,000 scholarship to support their continued pursuits in horse sport and their commitment to the horse.

 Eligibility Criteria: